StevenMascarenhas/Sqlite-Python-Movie-Database-MuleSoft/README.md

 # Sqlite-Python-Movie-Database-MuleSoft
 Movie Database using Sqlite Python and Jupiter notebooks IDE

-db folder contains the movies database, python sqlite program folder contains the Python Sqlite code for the movies database
+db folder contains the movies database and python sqlite program folder contains the Python Sqlite code for the movies database